 Foreign missions began with the ministry of the twelve apostles and their colleagues.
 Whether it was Paul, Timothy, or Peter, the Gospel was a message to be taken to other lands.
 The New Testament provides several accounts of the sufferings and hazards survived by Paul as he travelled the Roman Empire to evangelize its residents.
 Some fields of ministry were friendlier to the good-news messengers than others.
-Missions in the nineteenth century was likewise highly hazardous.
-The key problems faced included opposition from the local religious practices, climatic hardships, wars, diseases, and of course, translation of the Bible into a language learned by the missionary.
-Missionaries often died or abandoned their fields to return home within a year or two.
-Whether the field was South America, Africa, Asia, or the Middle East, the work was difficult and challenging.
+Missions in the nineteenth century was likewise hazardous with challenges varying from field to field.
+Key problems faced included climatic hardships, wars, diseases, and of course, translation of the Bible into a language that had to be learned well by the missionary.
+There was also religious opposition encountered by the missionaries such as Nestorianism.
+Nestorius lived in the fifth century and was the bishop of Constantinople.
+He taught the divine and human natures of Christ were in fact two separate persons rather than hypostatically united natures constituting one person.
+His teaching was condemned by the council of Ephesus in 431.
+These as well as other challenges often discouraged workers enough that they returned to the United States after a year or two.
+Whether the field was South America, Africa, Asia, or the Middle East, ministry was difficult.
 The work of John H. Morrison in India and John and Rebecca Peale in China provide examples of the troubles faced as those called to foreign missions persevered on their fields of service.
-However, this post on Presbyterians of the Past is not only about missionaries, but one who was converted by God’s grace to work with a mission and her name is Shushan Wright.
+However, this post on Presbyterians of the Past is not only about missionaries, but one who was converted by God’s grace to work with a mission, and her name is Shushan Wright.

 Much of the information about Shushan Wright’s earlier life is found in William Rankin’s Memorials of Foreign Missionaries of the Presbyterian Church U.S.A., 1895.
 The full text of the tribute by Rev. B. Labaree, D.D., of the Presbyterian Western Persia mission is provided.